dekuNukem/ATX4VC/README.md

 ATX4VC supports the DS18B20 temperature sensor.
 They are inexpensive and very popular in Arduino projects.

+The cheap ones on ebay are almost certainly counterfeits!
+They'll still work, but readings are noisier and less accurate.

-Beware of counterfeits!
-Best to get them from a reputable distributor like [Sparkfun](https://www.sparkfun.com/products/11050) or [Adafruit](https://www.adafruit.com/product/381).
+Try a reputable distributor like [Sparkfun](https://www.sparkfun.com/products/11050), [Adafruit](https://www.adafruit.com/product/381), Mouser, or Digikey.

 Connect the headers.
 Usually VCC is red, GND is black, DATA is yellow.